- Uptime: 99.99%

 That’s why comparisons like WP Engine vs Bluehost are rather misplaced.
 While it is true that the latter also provides managed WordPress hosting, the former specializes exclusively in making the popular content management system fast, secure, and reliable.

-I’ve reviewed a handful of the best managed WordPress hosts and none comes even close to what WP Engine has developed.
+I’ve reviewed a handful of the best managed WordPress hosts and no general web hosting provider comes even close to what WP Engine has developed.

 Of course, all great things come at a price and this service makes no exception, but more on WP Engines pros and cons later.